Aravindhakumar-M/Greenguard/README.md

 # Acknowledgments
 Credit to the creators of ROS and the RPi.GPIO library.
-We would like to express our gratitude to Anya Robotics Pvt Ltd for their contributions or support.
+Extending gratitude to Anya Robotics Pvt Ltd for their valuable contributions and support.